Gibbs-liu/PuzzleNet/README.md

 ## News

-2022.12.20: This paper is received by Computational Visual Media Conference(CVM2023).
+2022.12.20: This paper is accepted by Computational Visual Media Conference (CVM2023).

 ## Astract